Modular Gelfand pairs and multiplicity-free representations: Introduction

 The property of ``multiplicity-freeness'' for a representation $\rho$ of a group $G$ over a field $F$ here means that irreducible representations occur in $\rho$ at most once, i.e. that for all irreducible representations $\pi$ of $G$ over $F$,

-Note that for non-semisimple categories of representations, this differs from the notion of multiplicity-freeness that is defined in terms of unique composition factors.
-This property can also be relative to the category of representations and allow for additional conditions, such as requiring that the inequality holds only for all smooth or admissible irreducible representations of $G$ over $F$.
-For most of this article, we will restrict ourselves to the situation where $F$ is algebraically closed, $G$ is finite or compact, and our category of representations is $\rep_F(G)$.
-Following the (\gpone, \gptwo, \gpthree) convention of Aizenbud--Gourevitch--Sayag \cite[Definition~2.2.1]{ags}, the following is a definition of a multiplicity-free triple for finite and compact groups over algebraically closed fields. \begin{defn}[Multiplicity-free triple, \gtone] Let $F$ be an algebraically closed field, $G$ be a finite or compact group, $H$ be a subgroup of $G$, and $\eta$ be a representation of $H$.
-The triple $(G, H, \eta)$ is a multiplicity-free triple over $F$ if
+\begin{rem} Note that for non-semisimple categories of representations, this differs from the typical notion of multiplicity-freeness that is defined in terms of unique composition factors; in that sense, this is the multiplicity-freeness of the socle.
+This property can also be relative to the chosen category of representations and allow for additional conditions, such as requiring that the inequality holds only for smooth or admissible irreducible representations $\pi$ of $G$ over $F$.
+For much of this article, we will restrict ourselves to algebraically closed $F$, finite or compact $G$, and category of representations $\rep_F(G)$.
+When no topology is specified for infinite groups and their representation spaces, we generally assume the discrete topology. \end{rem}